jonathan-s/django-sockpuppet/docs/setup-django.md

 ```
 {% endhint %}

-If you already are using django-channels in your project you can take a look at the source code of the routing file in sockpuppet and amend your routing as needed.
+If you already are using `django-channels` in your project you can take a look at the source code of the routing file in Sockpuppet and amend your routing as needed.

 ### Javascript configuration

-You may already have a working build system in javascript for your django project.
+You may already have a working build system in javascript for your Django project.
 If you don't we've got you covered.

-There isn't an particularly strong convention on javascript should be handled in django, so below is a proposal on how you could organize your build setup.
+There isn't a particularly strong convention on javascript should be handled in Django, so below is a proposal on how you could organize your build setup.

-So let's first install all the dependencies we need for the most minimal webpack configuration to work.
+So let's first install all the dependencies we need for the most minimal Webpack configuration to work.

 ```bash
 npm i -D fs path sockpuppet-js stimulus_reflex webpack webpack-cli